Lao people: Geographical distribution

 There are around 3.6 million Laotians in Laos, constituting approximately 68% of the population (the remainder are largely hill tribe people).
 The ethnic Lao of Laos form the bulk of the Lao Loum ("Lowland Laotians") (Lao: ລາວລຸ່ມ, Thai: ลาวลุ่ม, IPA: laːw lum).
 Small Lao communities exist in Thailand and Cambodia, residing primarily in the former Lao territory of Stung Treng (Xieng Teng in Lao), and Vietnam.

 There are a substantial number of Lao overseas, numbering over 500,000 people.
 Laotian migration outside of Indochina first occurred during French colonialism in Laos that started in the early 20th century.
-Lao students and workers came to France during this period, including members of the Lao Royal Family, and some resettled there permanently.
+Lao students and workers came to France during this period, including members of the Lao royal family, and some resettled there permanently.
 However, most Lao migrants were refugees who fled Laos after the Laotian Civil War (part of the greater Vietnam War) and from the new communist Pathet Lao government.
 Primary places of asylum for the Lao refugees included the United States, France, Canada and Australia.
-Other countries such as Germany, Japan, Argentina, and Singapore also took in Laotian refugees.
+Other countries such as France, Japan, Argentina, and Singapore also took in Laotian refugees.

-The 2010 United States Census reported over 200,000 Americans of Lao descent in the country, a figure which excludes Hmong and Mien, but may include individuals of Tai Dam, Khmu, and other descent in addition to the Lao due to confusions between national and ethnic identity.
+The 2010 United States census reported over 200,000 Americans of Lao descent in the country, a figure which excludes Hmong and Mien, but may include individuals of Tai Dam, Khmu, and other descent in addition to the Lao due to confusions between national and ethnic identity.
 A 2012 estimate counted about 140,000 ethnic Laotians living in France, with over half of the population living in Paris and the surrounding Île-de-France area.

 There are approximately 20 million Lao Isaan in Thailand, residing mainly on the Khorat Plateau in northeastern Thailand and in and around Bangkok.
 The government of Thailand has historically discouraged the Lao Isaan from identifying as or being identified as Lao.